telerik/maui-docs/controls/datagrid/filtering.md

 The Telerik DataGrid allows you to apply filtering to the datagrid column using the FilterControlTemplate property.

 * **FilterControlTemplate**(DataTemplate): Specifies the user defined template used for Filtering UI.
-The template must contain an instance of the Telerik.XamarinForms.DataGrid.DataGridFilterControlBase class
+The template must contain an instance of the `Telerik.Maui.Controls.Compatibility.DataGrid.DataGridFilterControlBase` class

 ## Programmatic Filtering